EnterpriseDB/ciclops/README.md

 The legends tell of a mythical one-eyed creature that was cursed by the gods to watch over Continuous Integration pipelines for all eternity.

+## Inputs

+- `artifact_directory`: **Required** directory holding the
+  JSON artifacts representing tests.
+- `output_file`: **Optional** the file where the markdown report will be written.
+If omitted, the report will be written to Standard-Out.

+## Outputs

+No outputs in the GitHub Actions sense.
+It does write a test summary in Markdown format, either to a file or to Stdout depending on the `output_file` input.

 ## Usage

 To use ciclops, your Test step(s) in your CI/CD pipeline should be producing JSON artifacts with the results of each test executed.
-You can find a example YAML artifacts in the `example_artifacts` directory.
+You can find example JSON artifacts in the `example_artifacts` directory.

+**NOTE**: these examples show the expected schema of the JSON artifacts.
+The field names are generic and should serve you.
+Other fields in JSON objects will be ignored.

 If your CI/CD pipeline runs tests in several *strategy matrix* branches, you should ensure the JSON artifacts are uploaded (e.g. via the GitHub